Sunnie

 S. Y. Kim

-I am a recent PhD in Computer Science from Princeton University and an incoming research scientist at Apple in the Human-Centered Machine Intelligence & Responsible AI group.
+I'm a research scientist at Apple in the Human-Centered Machine Intelligence & Responsible AI group.

 I work on responsible AI and human-AI interaction to build AI technologies that users can safely and successfully interact with.
 I especially like to do careful, human-centered evaluations grounded in real user needs and contexts.